pgRouting/workshop/docs/_build/html/_sources/chapters/php_server.txt

 ==============================================================================================================
-Server side scripts with PHP
+Server side script with PHP
 ==============================================================================================================

 We will use a PHP script to make the routing query and send the result back to the web client.